FatemaZahra/user_details/README.md

  ```

-**len** is another method on python that gives back the length of the string
+**len** is another method on python that gives back the length of the string.
+This block of code utilises the length method to check for a valid postcode

 ```python
 postcode = input("Please enter a valid postcode")